 F&B department – menu engineering and clustering guests

-Next to menu engineering in general, identifying which (type of) customer is most likely to spend a lot in F&B outlets can yield significant results.
-Performing a simple, data driven, clustering of guests based on average F&B spend and other guest features can identify future guests that may be spending much on F&B. Identifying these guests upfront enables management to take specific actions in targeting these guests in various ways (and thus increase their F&B spending).
-Next to the direct increase in F&B revenue, it is highly possible that these specific guests feel their (F&B specific) needs better served which can lead them to return more frequently to the hotel’s F&B outlets now and in the future, ensuring a future F&B revenue stream as well.
+Identifying which type of customer is most likely to spend a lot in F&B outlets can yield significant results.
+Performing a simple, data-driven, clustering of guests based on average F&B spend and other guest features can identify future guests that may be spending much on F&B. Identifying these guests upfront enables:

 Greatly reducing F&B waste, which often happens during (large) banqueting events, is another example where data science (and to start: simple analysis) can be of help.
-Analyzing banqueting data and the associated waste of food per event can help predict future F&B demand per banqueting event more specifically and precisely.
-With these predictions and insights, hotels can prepare the amount of F&B needed far more accurate, which in turn leads to less waste of F&B and other resources (for example, less staff costs for F&B preparations).
+Analyzing banqueting data and the associated waste of food per event can help predict:

 Facility/Real Estate management

-Data science can also improve property management and maintenance efficiency, as well as increasing the effectiveness of refurbishment decisions.
-Properly maintaining a hotel-property is very important as the state of the hotel property is directly linked to its services and guest satisfaction, and high costs may be associated with the maintenance of hotel properties.
+Data science can also improve property management and maintenance efficiency, as well as increase the effectiveness of refurbishment decisions.
+Properly maintaining a hotel property is very important its status is directly linked to its services and guest satisfaction, and high costs may be associated with the maintenance of hotel properties.

-Maintenance is often organized in a very responsive manner or completely set in stone (for example: refurbishments every 15 years).
+Maintenance is often organized in a very responsive manner or completely set in stone (refurbishments every 15 years).
 Neither of these methods gives room for flexibility or innovative, cost-reducing solutions.
 If hotel management seeks more efficient, smarter maintenance practices, then data-driven solutions can help.

-Analytical models can be build using historical maintenance data of one property (or several properties), which can help predict when specific parts of the hotel require maintenance.
+Analytical models can be built using historical maintenance data of one property (or several properties), which can help predict when specific parts of the hotel require maintenance.
 Accurately predicting exactly when certain maintenance tasks need to be performed can help improve efficient maintenance scheduling and decrease costs while doing so.
-Using historical maintenance data to make predictions on the long term can also help to build a proper multi-year maintenance plan.
-Next to this, undertaking preventive maintenance tasks, instead of merely reacting to occurred deficiencies as reported by hotel guests or staff, could cause hotel guests noticing less flaws and deficiencies, which in turn can improve overall guest satisfaction.
+Using historical maintenance data to make predictions in the long term can also help to build a proper multi-year maintenance plan.
+Undertaking preventive maintenance tasks, instead of merely reacting to occurred deficiencies reported by hotel guests or staff, could cause hotel guests to notice fewer flaws and deficiencies, which in turn can improve overall guest satisfaction.

 How to get there?

-So, this all sounds very cool and promising, but how to actually achieve this data-driven mindset and practical applications?
-At Data Science Lab we believe that innovation occurs one step at a time.
-So the first thing to do is identify a problem or business case to solve (for example: analyze reviews thoroughly and extract insights to improve guest satisfaction), and focus only on this specific case.
-The next thing to do is build a data lake, or, as an intermediate step, identify, clean and store useful data in a reproducible way.
+So far, this all sounds promising, but how can hotels actually achieve this data-driven mindset and practical applications?
+At Toucan we believe that innovation occurs one step at a time.
+Identifying a problem or business case to solve (for example: analyzing reviews thoroughly and extracting insights to improve guest satisfaction) is always the first step, focusing only on this specific case.
+The next thing to do is build a data lake, or, as an intermediate step, identify, clean, and, store useful data in a reproducible way.

 The use-cases presented in this article are only a small portion of what is possible with today’s techniques.
-With the growing amount of data in the travel industry (hotels specifically), combined with ever demanding guests and fierce competition, we are convinced that data science can help sustain competitive advantage, especially after the COVID-19 pandemic.
-We believe that this does not have to be that hard.
-Our approach is focusing on one thing at a time, combined with the right data-expertise.
-This will quickly yield results: more revenue, fewer costs or a higher guest satisfaction.
+With the growing amount of data in the travel industry (hotels specifically), combined with ever-demanding guests and fierce competition, we are convinced that data science can help sustain competitive advantage, especially after the COVID-19 pandemic.
+We believe that this does not have to be hard.
+Our approach is focusing on one factor at a time, combining the relevant data expertise to solve problems from an analytical perspective.
+This will quickly yield results: more revenue, fewer costs, or higher guest satisfaction.